 Where to Eat in Saint John

-Lemongrass had authentic Thai Cuisine that was very satisfying.
+Lemongrass/Peppers – Lemongrass had authentic Thai Cuisine that was very satisfying.
 Located at Market Square you can eat on the patio or inside.

 East Coast Bistro – East Coast Bistro is an upscale restaurant that is perfect for a romantic night out.
 We strolled along Prince William Street to the inviting diner where we ate wine and cheese while waiting for our main course.
 I’ll definitely be eating there again.

 Saint John Ale House – Located near Lemongrass at Market Square, Saint John Ale House is another great place to eat.
 Its upscale pub fare offers a lot of choice with a rotating menu.
 Like Lemongrass, it has a patio where you can take in the action on the boardwalk.

 Saint John, New Brunswick will definitely surprise you.
 Many people overlook travel to New Brunswick when visiting the East Coast, but there are many things to do in Saint John and the surrounding area.

 If you add it to your itinerary, you won’t be disappointed.